Admin Guide: File types supported by the Azure Information Protection client

 File types that are excluded from classification and protection by the Azure Information Protection scanner

 By default, the scanner also excludes the same file types as the Azure Information Protection client with the following exceptions:

 - .rtf, .rar, and .zip are also excluded

 You can change the file types included or excluded for file inspection by the scanner:

 For the general availability version, use the following PowerShell cmdlets:

 - Configure File types to scan in the scanner profile, by using the Azure portal.

 If you include .rtf files for scanning, carefully monitor the scanner.
 Some .rtf files cannot be successfully inspected by the scanner and for these files, the inspection doesn't complete and the service must be restarted.

-By default, the scanner protects only Office file types.
+By default, the scanner protects only Office file types, and PDF files when they are protected by using the ISO standard for PDF encryption.
 To change this behavior for the scanner, edit the registry and specify the additional file types that you want to be protected.
-For instructions, see File API configuration from the developer guidance.
+For instructions, see Editing the registry for the scanner from the scanner deployment instructions.